Ashton Wiersdorf

 Lambda: The Ultimate Blog Post #

-I usually write to help me remember and deepen my understanding of things that I learn: verbal explanations reveal gaps that the mind misses.
+This is my homepage and my blog.
+I usually write to help me remember and deepen my understanding of things that I learn.
+Verbally explaining something reveals gaps that the mind misses.
 This is also a place for me to practice writing—writing is a big part of my job, and I want to write well.
 Sometimes I write to share something that I found useful.

 Contact #

-You can also find me on these platforms, though I might not answer quickly:
+Email and Matrix are both good ways to reach me.
+You can also find me on the following platforms, though I might not answer quickly if you message me there:

 Work #